andresaaap/multicloud-terraform-static-website/README.md

 # A Multi-Cloud Application

-## Notes for the reviewer
+## Notes for the reviewer ❗️❗️❗️❗️

 ### Please go to the screenshots folder to see the images required in the rubric.
-The diagram is in the root directory and is called multicloud-diagram.png
+The diagram is in the root directory and is called multicloud-diagram.png.
+The explaination on why AWS DynamoDB is chosen is in the README.md in the section "DynamoDB selection support"

 ### DynamoDB selection support